PutawanDE/PutawanDE.github.io/_posts/2025-11-9-i-tried-out-flutter’s-new-rendering-engine-impeller.md

 You can view open Impeller-related issues on [Github](https://github.com/flutter/flutter/issues?q=is%3Aissue%20state%3Aopen%20label%3A%22e%3A%20impeller%22).
 Most of these issues are related to performance and rendering on Android devices, which can vary due to hardware, screen resolution, and driver differences.
 I believe the Flutter team is actively addressing these issues, and I look forward to the improvements.
 From my experience, Impeller has improved significantly since earlier versions, at least on my device.

 You can see issues regarding Impeller on .
 I believe, Flutter team is actively fixing these issues and I am looking forward to it.
 Most issues are performance, rendering issues on Android devices.
 Because devices vary by hardware, screen resolution, and driver support.
-I've tried Impeller before this version and I have to say it has improved a lot since then, at least on my device.
+I've tried Impeller before this version and I have to say it has improved greatly since then, at least on my device.

 ## Conclusion